Owloops/updo/README.md

 <details>
 <summary>Build from source</summary>

-#### You can install Updo by cloning the repository and building the binary:
+#### You can install Updo by cloning the repository and building the binary

 Make sure your system has Go [installed](https://go.dev/doc/install).